 Travel insurers are thorough in their investigations of your current state of health.
 In fact, before providing an initial policy or renewing coverage at renewal time, travel insurance providers may even demand a more detailed description of your regular medical history.

-Reputable travel insurers use a system called SMPRA – this stands for Simple Medicines Procedure Profiles and Access Records.
+Reputable travel insurers use a system called SMPRA – which stands for Simple Medicines Procedure Profiles and Access Records.
 The SMPRA checks your complete medical records from the past several years to see if you have any health problems.

 How does travel insurance for pre-existing conditions work?

 When traveling outside of your medical insurance plan’s coverage area, travel insurance for pre-existing conditions covers the expenses of medical visits associated with sickness or injury resulting from a condition you had within a certain timeframe of your trip.